 Why Some Dads Stay at Home With the Kids

 While my decision to stay at home with my daughter was a personal choice agreed upon with my fiancée, some fathers take on the role as the primary caregiver for other reasons.
 These reasons could include the following:

 - Retrenchment or loss of a job: This is an unfortunate situation that is becoming more and more of a reality for many fathers.
 I do believe the COVID-19 pandemic is going to see an increase in stay at home dads.
 I lost my job as well and this way I get to stay at home with my daughter even longer than before.

 - Disability or a chronic illness: Many fathers may find an illness or disability forces them to work from home so they, by default, also become the child’s primary caregiver.

-Whatever, the reason for becoming a stay at home father, there can be many challenges.
-One of them being finding enough mental stimulation.
+Whatever, the reason for becoming a stay-at-home father, there can be many challenges.
+One of them is finding enough mental stimulation.
 By profession, I’m a scrum master for R&D teams.
 This entails working with many intelligent people.
-Coming down to my two-year old’s intelligence level sometimes leaves me feeling brain-dead!
+Coming down to my two-year-old’s intelligence level sometimes leaves me feeling brain-dead!

 Do Kids Benefit From Dad Staying at Home?